shimmy568/nextjs-faq-page/README.md

 # nextjs-faq-page

-Test project made with nextjs and strapi
+Test project made with nextjs and strapi.
+Made to fetch FAQ page items from a strapi CDN and render them in a collapsible list.

 # To run